310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Midori worried0 %}
 H-How could you…!?
-This is the answer I get for the one time I come up with an idea!?
+This is the answer I get for the *one* idea I come up with!?
 {% endbubble %}

 {% bubble Shinobu v2 %}